 Understand, however, that if the Holy One does this for us - and He will - other people will not be happy about it.
 They will misunderstand.
 The reality that our blessing will ultimately redound to their benefit seems insane to them.
 The fact that our success opens doors for their prosperity infuriates them.
 They see our blessedness, assume all the Holy One has given us as the ill-gotten gains derived from a vast conspiracy against them, and hate us for it.
 They may judge us as 'privileged'.
 They dehumanize us - even demonize us.
 They become covetous, envious, jealous, culturally offended, and ethnically resentful.
 They label us dogs, pigs, deplorables, clingers, and enemies of the human race.
 They rise up against us, and attack us!
 Yes, Beloved - that is often the way it works.
 In all generations, it seems, virulent enemies will rise up against us for this very reason.
-That, too, is an integral part of the long-term redemptive plan of the they will come out against you one way, and will free before you seven ways.
+That, too, is an integral part of the long-term redemptive plan of the Holy One.

-Holy One.
 The prophets make this very, very clear.
 So what, you may wonder, does our Divine Bridegroom plan to do about protecting us from those who hate us?
 Here is Moshe's answer:

-The Holy One will cause your enemies who rise up against you to be struck before you: they will come out against you one way, and will flee before you seven ways.
+The Holy One will cause your enemies who rise up against you to be struck before you:

+they will come out against you one way, and will flee before you seven ways.